czhu12/czhu12.github.io/_posts/2020-01-20-what-are-we-normalizing.md

 This model tells a completely different story.
 In this model, women choose different occupations due to discriminatory pressures.

 In this case, **normalizing occupation removes the very mechanism through which women are underpaid due to discrimination**.
 To put it another way, if we only look at women in high paying occupations, they would make the same as men.
 But women are denied access to these higher paying jobs due to discrimination.
-Normalizing for occupation hides this.
+Normalizing for occupation hides the thing we were looking for in the first place.

-The issue is that model 1 and model 2 can produce the exact same data, due to the fact that the "discrimination" variable is not measurable, therefore, it is often difficult to "prove" which model is the true data generation process.
+The fundamental issue is that model 1 and model 2 can produce the exact same data, due to the fact that the "discrimination" variable is not measurable.
+Therefore, we don't have the statistical tools to "prove" which model is the true data generation process.

-### Where to go from here
+### Where to go from here?

 I don't have an answer, but I think instead of assuming that the most valid statistical study is the one that normalizes for the most factors, we could be more thoughtful about the underlying causal process that creates the data.
 For this wage gap question to be adequately answered, sociologists need to reach a consensus on this causal model.